An Arteriovenous Malformation is an abnormal connection between arteries and veins, bypassing the capillary system.

-Arteriovenous Malformations are always present at birth but are usually not noticed until later in life.
+AVM’s are always present at birth but are usually not noticed until later in life.
 Sometimes they do not appear until adulthood.
-Defective blood flow has been associated with these lesions.
+These lesions are typically associated with defective blood flow.
 As the lesion ages, the vessels enlarge and thicken to compensate for the increased blood supply.
-There are two grades: low and high.
-Low grade grow slowly with the child and high grade expand rapidly, growing faster than the child until the lesion may eventually become life threatening.
+AVM’s can cause intense pain and lead to serious medical problems.

 If you need additional resources or support with birthmark related problems, please Contact Us.